ltgoslo/toko/README.md

 Usage
 ------------
+The toko package can be used in two ways:
+1. The *toko* script
+2. from toko import wpclassify

 A Python script named *toko* will be installed together with the toko package (in your Python site-packages directory).
 You can either use the *toko* script or import toko to your Python project or script.